Alfredo Sadun

 Sadun has received recognition for his work in neuro-ophthalmology and especially in diseases of the optic nerve.
-He has published over 400 peer-reviewed articles and has 5 patents awarded.
+He has published over 430 peer-reviewed articles and has 5 patents awarded.
 He is the author of 5 books, entitled Optics for Ophthalmologists: A Board-Review Manual, Neuroprotection: Implication for Eye Disease, New Methods of Sensory Visual Testing, Ophthalmology, and Atlas of Leber’s Hereditary Optic Neuropathy.
+His publications have been cited over 25,000 times, and his h-index is 84.

-Sadun is a Gold Fellow of the Association for Research in Vision and Ophthalmology (ARVO). and the Editor-in-chief of Scope for the American Academy of Ophthalmology.
+Sadun is a Gold Fellow of the Association for Research in Vision and Ophthalmology (ARVO). and the editor-in-chief of Perspective for the American Academy of Ophthalmology.

 Early life and education

 Sadun was born in New Orleans, LA in 1950 to Elvio Sadun a prominent parasitologist and Lina O. Sadun, a geneticist.
-Both were refugees who escaped Italy during the holocaust.
+Both were refugees who escaped Italy during the Holocaust.
 Sadun received his bachelor's degree in biology from the Massachusetts Institute of Technology (MIT) in 1972.
 He then enrolled at Albert Einstein College of Medicine, and earned a Doctoral degree in Neuroscience and a Doctorate of Medicine (MD) in 1976 and 1978, respectively.

 Career

-Following his Postdoctoral fellowship, Sadun held an appointment as Instructor in Ophthalmology at Harvard School of Medicine in 1983, and became Assistant Professor of Ophthalmology in the following year.
-In 1984, he joined the University of Southern California as an Assistant Professor, and was promoted to Associate Professor in 1987, and to Professor in 1990 and the Thornton Chair in 2000.
-Since 2014, he has been Professor in the Department of Ophthalmology at the University of California in Los Angeles (UCLA).
+Following his postdoctoral fellowship, Sadun held an appointment as instructor in ophthalmology at Harvard School of Medicine in 1983, and became assistant professor of ophthalmology in the following year.
+In 1984, he joined the University of Southern California as an assistant professor, and was promoted to associate professor in 1987, and to professor in 1990 and the Thornton Chair in 2000.
+Since 2014, he has been professor in the Department of Ophthalmology at the University of California in Los Angeles (UCLA).

-He is currently the Flora L. Thornton Endowed Chair, Chief of Ophthalmology at Doheny Eye Centers-UCLA, and Vice-Chair of Ophthalmology at UCLA.
+He is currently the Flora L. Thornton Endowed Chair, Chief of Ophthalmology at Doheny Eye Centers-UCLA, and vice-chair of ophthalmology at UCLA.

 Sadun organized and was the inaugural president of the Council of Program Directors for the AUPO.
 He was also the inaugural recipient of the AUPO/AAO's combined Straatsma Award.

 Sadun trained about 50 clinical and science fellows and, as director of residency training at Doheny/USC/LAC, supervised the ophthalmology training of nearly 200 residents.